Shopify/hydrogen-v1/.changeset/tasty-houses-retire.md

 ## New `useParams()` hook

-A new hook is available both in Server and Client components for retrieving the params of the active route:
+You can use the `useParams()` hook to retrieve the parameters of an active route.
+The hook is available in both server and client components:

 ```jsx
 // products/[handle].server.jsx